 Cancellations & Changing Your Registration

 To cancel a week of camp or change your registration, email email@example.com.

-To switch weeks of camp please email email@example.com.
-Do not request a cancellation, as there is not fee for changing weeks.
+To switch weeks of camp please email firstname.lastname@example.org.
+Do not request a cancellation, as there is no fee for changing weeks.
 Our registrar will take care of a switch on our end if there is space available in the week you are requesting.

 To switch activity groups within the same week of camp, please email email@example.com and we will help you if there is space available in the activity you are inquiring about.